The average consumer is enrolled in 13.4 loyalty programs, but only active in half of them.

 It’s important to remember that when it comes to asking customers for their opinion, the quality of your answers is largely dependant on the quality of your questions.

-According to the Bond Loyalty Report from 2018, the top driver of loyalty program satisfaction is that the program “meets needs”.
+According to the Bond Loyalty Report, the top driver of loyalty program satisfaction is that the program “meets needs”.
 Therefore, the best data you can get is relevant to what needs customers have that you can help address.
 By understanding their pain points, you can deliver the best solution, instead of offering rewards or opportunities that aren’t more than a nice-to-have.

 For example, instead of asking “What reward do you like better?” and giving options of “cash, credit or discounts,” say instead “What is most important for you to get out of this program?” with answers like “cost savings, time savings, exclusive access, etc”.